Top of the roof height: 1,250 ft (381 m), of outside observation deck: 1,211 ft (369 m)

 The construction was part of an intense competition in New York for the title of the world’s tallest building.
 Two other projects fighting for the title, 40 Wall Street and the Chrysler Building, were still under construction when work began on the Empire State Building.
 Each held the title for less than a year, as the Empire State Building surpassed them upon its completion, just 410 days after construction commenced.
 The building was officially opened on May 1, 1931 in dramatic fashion, when United States President Herbert Hoover turned on the building’s lights with the push of a button from Washington, D.C.
 Ironically, the first use of tower lights atop the Empire State Building, the following year, was for the purpose of signalling the victory of Franklin D. Roosevelt over Hoover in the presidential election of November 1932.

 The building’s distinctive Art Deco spire was originally designed to be a mooring mast and depot for dirigibles.
 The 102nd floor was originally a landing platform with a dirigible gangplank.
 A particular elevator, traveling between the 86th and 102nd floors, was supposed to transport passengers after they checked in at the observation deck on the 86th floor.
+You may realize how much you can save when you see Pick n Pay specials.
 However, the idea proved to be impractical and dangerous after a few attempts with airships, due to the powerful updrafts caused by the size of the building itself.
 A large broadcast tower was added to the top of the spire in 1953.

 On Saturday, July 28, 1945, a B-25 Mitchell bomber, piloted in thick fog crashed into the north side of the Empire State Building, between the 79th and 80th floors.
 The resulting fire was extinguished in 40 minutes.
 14 people were killed in the incident.
 Despite the damage and loss of life, the building was open for business on many floors on the following Monday.